phalcon/documentation/docs/unit-testing.md

 ## Creating a Unit Test

 It is always wise to autoload your classes using namespaces.
 The configuration below assumes that you are using PSR-4 to autoload your project classes via a composer configuration.
-Doing so, the autoloader will make sure the proper files are loaded so all you need to do is create the files and phpunit will run the tests for you.
+Doing so, the autoloader will make sure the proper files are loaded so all you need to do is create the files, and phpunit will run the tests for you.

-This example does not contain a config file, as most cases you should be mocking your dependencies.
-If you happen to need one, you can add to the `DI` in the `AbstractUnitTest`.
+This example does not contain a config file, as in most cases you should be mocking your dependencies.
+If you happen to need one, you can add it to the `DI` in the `AbstractUnitTest`.

 ### Abstract Unit Test
-First create a base Unit Test called `AbstractUnitTest.php` in your `tests/Unit` directory:
+First, create a base Unit Test called `AbstractUnitTest.php` in your `tests/Unit` directory:

 ```php
 <?php